 Investing with IRAs is a great way to diversify your taxes in retirement years, and as you can see, there are distinct advantages to each type of IRA.
 If you are like me and have the option of funding a company 401(k) plan or other tax deferred retirement plan, then a Roth IRA may be the way to go.
 This gives me investments that benefit me now by decreasing my taxable income with my 401(k) contributions, but also investing in a Roth IRA, which will give me tax free withdrawals in retirement.
 It is very difficult (or impossible) to predict our future tax brackets, so tax diversification is a strong benefit to retirement planning.

-Where to Open One
+Where to Open a Traditional or Roth IRA

 I recommend investigating your personal situation and investing in whichever plan you decide is best for you.
 If you are eligible for both, you also have the option of splitting your investment to take advantage of tax benefits now, and in retirement.